- Build a more diverse, equitable, and inclusive department by applying the lens of social justice and anti-racism in our actions.

 - Be proactive, intentional, and transparent in how we communicate our Diversity, Equity, and Inclusion (DEI) efforts.

-- Remain open having an ongoing dialogue with faculty, staff, and students around DEI issues and concerns.
+- Remain open and have an ongoing dialogue with faculty, staff, and students around DEI issues and concerns.

 - Lead facilitated discussions to strengthen our ability to respond to personal and institutional racism and become a more inclusive and diverse department.